jpb06/nx-front-poc/libs/front/api/README.md

 # 🧩 `front-api-lib` lib 🧩

+This library contains:

-This library contains the types extracted from the backend swagger.
+- the types extracted from the backend swagger.
+- The wrappers on axios.
+- The wrappers on react-query.
+- the queries and mutations used by our frontend(s).
+- the msw handlers associated with these queries, to be used in integration tests and in our storybook stories.

 ## ⚡ CLI